 - Greens are plant matter high in nitrogen, like grass clippings, plant trimmings, vegetable and fruit peels and general kitchen scraps.
 Less intuitively, coffee grounds and egg shells are also counted as greens.
 Do not include any meat products, any type of fat or oil or any dairy products.

 Both the browns and the greens are used to feed the microorganisms ("microbes") that will ultimately break down all the material.
 The most common compost recipe is two parts brown material to one part green material, but composting is not a precise science, and you are just as likely to see other recipes too, like three parts brown to one part green or even one part brown to one part green.
-So, don't measure — just keep the general proportions in mind as you go along and put in more brown than green.
+So, it's not critical to make exact measurements — just keep the general proportions in mind as you go along and put in more brown than green.

 How to Compost